The Black Sea Turkey: An Off the Beaten Path Adventure Worth Having

 Within there are 10 chapels of various sizes, a holy spring, a bell tower, a library, a two-storied kitchen, a fountain, administrative areas, dwellings for the monks as well as guest rooms.

-One of my favorite parts of being in here was definitely the sütlaç (rice pudding).
+One of my favorite parts of being here was definitely the sütlaç (rice pudding).

-There is something about it up there in the mountain slopes and in the small town of Hamsiköy.
+There is something about it up there on the mountain slopes and in the small town of Hamsiköy.
 The flavor is so rich!

 When we asked the restaurant owner why it had such an incredible flavor he described how the cows were free to roam and thus had a much richer diet.

-You can get the same type of flavor in Trabzon but there is definitely a nostalgic feeling of eating in this small village overlooking the pastures and villages houses.
+You can have the same type of flavor in Trabzon but there was a nostalgic feeling of eating the sütlaç in the small village overlooking the green pastures and village houses while drinking tea.

-Where you see the animals roaming freely and cars cramped on a narrow road.
+I loved the juxtaposition of the animals roaming freely and cars cramped on a narrow road.
+Layered still with the sweet moment of stillness.

 I also love seeing how locals live.
 I love to see what they eat and what is important to them.
 I love to see the scenery and just a slow day sometimes.
-This will allow for that.
+This gives you the freedom to do just that.

-Especially if you have some basic Turkish, it will take you far.
-Everyone will love you!
+If you have even some basic Turkish, it will take you quite far here.
+Everyone will love you and want to talk to you!

-Up in the Black Sea area of Turkey, tourists are more few and far between than other places like Istanbul and Cappadocia.
+Along the Northern coast of Turkey, tourists are few and far between which is quite different from other places like Istanbul and Cappadocia.

-Enjoy the slower day and get ready for the next.
+Enjoy the slower day and the beautiful scenery along the way.

 Sinop

-There are two things I want to recommend for food.
+While you’re here, there are two things I want to recommend food-wise.

-2. Fish – anything really.
-We had a couple of types of fish and fish soup and it was all so incredibly tasty and fresh.
-If you’re wanting to try something new with your fish there are two drinks that are typically paired when eating fish.
+- Fish – anything in season really.
+We had a couple of types of fish and a fish soup.
+It was all so fresh!
+If you want to try something very Turkish, two drinks are typically paired when eating fish.

-There was also the Sinop Museum.
+We also visited the Sinop Museum.
 My favorite thing in there was this replica furnace.
-They recreated a life-size version of what would have been used.
+They recreated a life-size version of the style of furnace that would have been used back in time.

-There are tons of fascinating artifacts in there and an interesting peek back in time.
-They even had these panels of groundwork that had been saved.
-Such amazing craftsmanship.
+There were so many fascinating artifacts and it was an interesting peek back in time.
+They even had these panels of groundwork that had been recovered in archeological digs.
+There was such amazing craftsmanship.

 What would they think of it now?

-If you want to do a road trip I recommend at least 9 days.
+If you want to do a road trip like we did, I recommend at least 9 days.
 You can get some thoughts on driving in Turkey here.
+These tips will make it muuuuch less stressful.
+Learn from my mistakes!

-• Istanbul -> Bolu – 250 km / 3 hrs – There are many quaint places to stay that are on the lake.
+- Istanbul -> Bolu – 250 km / 3 hrs – There are many quaint places to stay on the lake.
 It is such a lovely area.
-We stayed at an all-inclusive and enjoyed the hamam on site, the lovely greenery outside, and then got on our way the next morning.
+We stayed at an all-inclusive and enjoyed the hamam on site and the lovely greenery outside.
+The next morning we got on our way.
 1 Night in Bolu

 If you get it from SAW airport, you can easily hop on the M4 metro and head back towards Kadikoy or connect with a ferry if you want to go to the other side.

-There are also many other cute cities that you can add to your itinerary if you’re taking a coast drive.
+There are also many other cute cities that you can add to your itinerary if you’re taking a coastal drive.
 Cities like Amasra, Giresun and Zonguldak.

 If you have read any of my posts, I am a huge fan of booking.com for reservations.

 The hotel industry is always changing.
-Smaller, local places open and close regularly so it is near impossible to keep up with them.
+Smaller, local places open and close regularly so it is nearly impossible to keep up with them.

 If you’re looking for a bit more luxury or softer beds, I would recommend the more expensive, western places like Hilton, Holiday Inn, etc.